byu-cpe/ecen520_student/ddr/ip/ip.md

 * It instances a DDR2 memory model to simulate the DDR memory
 * After the memory has initialized and calibrated, the testbench performs a few simple reads and writes

-There are two steps you need to complete before running the simulation.

-#### Update Modelsim.ini

 Before running the simulation, you will need to modify your `modelsim.ini` file to include three libraries that are needed to simulate the DDR controller.
 These libraries include the `unisim`, `secureip`, and `unisims_ver` libraries.
 The following lines can be added to your `modelsim.ini` file: